hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 ### What is the Line of Control?

 Condensing the epics into their hypothesis and ligning it up next to KPIs, releases and iterations, also gives a new finer level of delegating control.
-Before with Epics, everything is one unit, from the individual tasks to timing to dependencies and scope.
+Before with epics, everything is one unit, from the individual tasks to timing to dependencies and scope.
 Epics get approved as one packed bundle somewhere near or by C-Level.